George H. W. Bush 1992 presidential campaign: Republican presidential primaries

 Primaries were held for all 50 states and the District of Columbia from February 18 to June 9, 1992.
 In addition to Buchanan; David Duke, Pat Paulsen, Harold Stassen and Jack Fellure had also challenged Bush.
 Buchanan's candidacy relied heavily on a strong showing in the New Hampshire primary, as a result, Bush made New Hampshire a focal point in his re-election bid.
 However, New Hampshire remained a pivotal base for Buchanan's primary campaign.
 Buchanan explained the reason for running against incumbent President Bush:

 If the country wants to go in a liberal direction, if the country wants to go in the direction of [Democrats] George Mitchell and Tom Foley, it doesn't bother me as long as I've made the best case I can.
 What I can't stand are the back-room deals.
 They're all in on it, the insider game, the establishment game—this is what we're running against.

 Buchanan ran on a platform of immigration reduction and social conservatism, including opposition to multiculturalism, abortion, and gay rights.
+He also encouraged isolationism, causing Bush to stop talking about foreign policy almost entirely.
 Even after challenging an incumbent president in the primaries, his campaign managed to raise $14,521,899 from donations.
 On February 5, an exaggerated account suggesting Bush was unfamiliar with barcode readers made him look out of touch.
 Early counting of ballots in the New Hampshire primary favored Buchanan, but the final results gave a victory to Bush with 53% of the votes, followed by Buchanan with 38% of the vote.
 It was a strong showing by Buchanan as Bush got fewer votes than expected.
 Buchanan's score nearly matched Eugene McCarthy's protest vote against Lyndon B. Johnson in 1968.